 Next we need to save the file as a CSV file, a comma separated value file.
 You should ideally change the delimiter to tab.
 If it is not tab, you will at least need to be aware of what the delimiter is so you can tell phpList when you import.

 Importing the subscribers

-First go to Subscribers > Import emails from the main menu.
+First go to Subscribers > Import subscribers from the main menu.

 Click the final option for import by uploading a CSV file with emails and additional data.

 You will then see the Import Subscribers From CSV Page.

 First choose a list by ticking the box next to it.
 You may also choose All Lists or Add a list.

 Next upload your CSV file by clicking Browse..., choosing the file on your PC and clicking Save.

 You must also indicate the delimiter, this is what separates each item in your CSV (in place of the column lines).
 If you are unsure what the delimiter of your file is, you can open the file into a plain text editor such as Notepad.
 You will see what is separating the items.
 In this case it is a comma, so we put a , in the Field Delimiter box.